AsleyR/Fresh-Fusion/README.md

 Meant for a possible Fresh Fusion's mobile app concept.
 Lacking any kind of non-mobile style responsiveness and functionality.

 Initial HTML and CSS layout developped by Claude AI.
 Minor text, HTML, and CSS modifications by <b>Asley Robleto</b>, with very valuable help from Emily Lim.

+The mobile app mockup is currently being hosted on vercel.
+Click <a href="https://fresh-fusion-ca.vercel.app">here</a> or go to <a href="https://fresh-fusion-ca.vercel.app">https://fresh-fusion-ca.vercel.app</a> to access it.
 </p>

 <h2>